-Marti is the number one travel app in Türkiye across iOS and Android app stores based on category rankings of the Apple App Store and Google's Play Store.
-As of December 31, 2022, Marti had 58% of the app downloads among the six largest micromobility operators in Türkiye according to Data.ai.
+Marti is the number one iOS travel app in Türkiye based on category rankings of the Apple App Store.
+As of June 30, 2023, Marti had 57% of the app downloads among the six largest micromobility operators in Türkiye according to Data.ai.
 The rest of the market is highly fragmented.
-We currently operate in 15 cities across Türkiye, which collectively represented approximately 62% of Türkiye's Gross Domestic Product in 2021.
-We have also proven our ability to operate multimodal operations in four of these cities, where we operate with two or three of the e-moped, e-bike, and e-scooter modalities we currently offer.
-We believe we have significant room to grow in the cities where we already operate by deploying more vehicles in each existing modality and by launching new modalities in such cities.
+We currently operate in 9 cities across Türkiye, which collectively represented approximately 49% of Türkiye's Gross Domestic Product in 2021.
+We have also proven our ability to operate multimodal operations in six of these cities, where we operate at least two of the e-moped, e-bike, and e-scooter modalities we currently offer.
+In 2023, we have streamlined our operational footprint to prioritize cities and vehicle generations based on profitability, while expanding our ride-hailing operations.
+As part of our streamlining efforts, we now offer our micromobility service in 9 areas, down from 15 at the end of 2022.
+The 6 areas we exited accounted for 7% of our total revenue and 12% of our variable operational costs for 2022, so we believe this decision will enhance the margin profile of our micromobility operations.
+In the months leading up to the summer of 2024, we will continue to invest in growing our ride-hailing business.
+We will evaluate the opportunity to expand our micromobility fleet no earlier than the summer of 2024, and on an opportunistic basis at that time.

-(1) As of 2022
+(1) As of June 30, 2023